Faculty Mentoring Models

 - Individuals who have specialized knowledge needed "in the moment," such as using an academic technology or working effectively with a book editor.

 Traditional mentoring refers to a one-on-one relationship with an experienced faculty member.
-Your Department Head can help you identify a mentor for a traditional mentoring relationship who can guide you through your pre-tenure years.
+Your department head can help you identify a mentor for a traditional mentoring relationship who can guide you through your early years.

 To develop and maintain your network of peer mentors:

 - Maintain contact with colleagues that you met at New Faculty Orientation.